• Home

 NEW BUSINESS:

-As there was no further business to discuss, Ann moved to adjourn the meeting at 6:33pm.
-Seconded by Joyce.
+As there was no further business to discuss, Ann moved to adjourn the meeting at 6:55pm.
+Seconded by AJ.
 All in favor.

 Martha L. Beyersdorf